aacitelli/FEHRobotProject/README.md

 ### Team Members' Roles

-Anden - Did ~95% of the code, with Jason helping out with one of the performance tests and some very early code.
-Did almost all of the testing.
-Was largely responsible for making sure the robot performed well on-course during performance tests and the competition itself.
+Anden - Wrote the code, with Jason helping out with one of the performance tests and some very early code.
+Did all the testing.
+Was responsible for making sure the robot performed well on-course during performance tests and the competition itself.

-Jason - Jason built most of the robot itself and fixed most of the mechanical or construction issues we had.
-Occasionally helped with the code.
+Jason - Built most of the robot itself and fixed most of the mechanical or construction issues we had.
+Occasionally helped with the code and with debugging.
 Worked some on documentation, report-writing, and the website.

-Joe - Joe worked heavily on documentation, report-writing, and the website.
+Joe - Worked heavily on documentation, report-writing, and the website, alongside helping often with testing.

-Keely - Keely also worked heavily on documentation, report-writing, and the website.
-She also did the CAD models for the robot.
+Keely - Worked heavily on documentation, report-writing, and the website.
+Did the CAD models for the robot.

 ## Technical Specifications